 TIP: There are nearby stops provided by hop-on-hop-off bus tours for some of the Winter Festival locations.
 If you’re already planning on using one of these services, this could be a great way to get from one event to the next.

-For additional ideas, make sure to check our other sections for attractions and events such as seeing the Christmas lights, going ice skating, experience Bonfire Night, attending a concert or seeing a musical.
+For additional ideas, make sure to check our other sections for attractions and events such as seeing the Christmas lights, going ice skating, experiencing Bonfire Night, attending a concert, or seeing a musical.

 Celebrate St. Andrew’s Day

 On November 30th, Scottish people celebrate St. Andrew, the patron saint of Scotland.

 Although it’s not a bank holiday in England, you can still expect a lot of people in London to take part in the celebrations.

 Many of the celebratory events held on this day take place in the evening, making this an excellent idea for something to do after dark.

 As a matter of fact, there’s actually a St. Andrew’s Day Ball held at Whitehall Palace.

 If that sounds a bit too dressy for you, consider a meal at restaurants such as the Scottish Stores or Boisdale.

 If you plan on using a hop-on-hop-off bus tour, consider making a stop at areas such as Kings Cross and Victoria Station, as you will find popular Scottish restaurants nearby.